Decouple code using Interfaces

 Task 1: Create a new C# project

 To start, you need to create a new C# project in your development environment.
-This project will serve as the foundation for refactoring the code.
+This project will serve as the foundation for creating decoupled code using Interfaces.

 1. Open Visual Studio Code.